ninabarzh/broomstick/content/posts/update-weaponised-data.md

 Emotion‑recognition tech in schools and protests increasingly profiles and alienates vulnerable populations.
 Here’s your text with the added academic grounding for the “weak scientific foundations” claim:

-Emotion‑recognition AI**—flawed, biased, and built on [weak scientific foundations](https://arxiv.org/abs/2009.00502)—
+Emotion‑recognition AI—flawed, biased, and built on [weak scientific foundations](https://arxiv.org/abs/2009.00502)—
 has left classrooms and protest spaces the latest sites of digital profiling.
 In China and India, systems that ['read' emotions during lessons](https://www.axios.com/2019/11/02/china-emotion-recognition) push students to perform for the camera, while in U.S. schools, tools like